Massachusetts Island Hopper: Nantucket and Martha's Vineyard

 We meet at 2:00pm at our inn just outside of the center of Nantucket Town for an orientation, followed by a rental bike fitting.
 We’ll have a short warm-up ride to Surfside Beach, before enjoying our first dinner together at 7:00pm.
 9 miles.

 DAY 2: After a wonderful breakfast, we’ll begin our bike path tour of the island, first heading northeast toward the cliffs of Siasconset.
-Along the way, you can stop at the Shipwreck and Lifesaving Museum and learn about the many ships that used to get lost in the waters around the island.
 We’ll pass what used to be the largest cranberry bog in the country before stopping at the Sankaty Head Lighthouse.
-After a picnic lunch, we’ll tour the Cisco Brewery, Nantucket Vineyard and Triple Eight Distillery for a close-up view of life on the island.
-Then it’s a last stop at Cisco Beach before we head back to our inn and dinner.
-31 miles.
+After a picnic lunch at Cisco Beach, you can stop at the Cisco Brewery, Nantucket Vineyard and Triple Eight Distillery for a close-up view of island life.
+Then head back to our inn and dinner together.
+33 miles.

 DAY 3: After another hearty breakfast, we’ll head out toward the westernmost beach on the island.
 Along our way to Madaket, we’ll pass the historic old mill.
 Built in 1746, it is the oldest functioning mill in the country.
 We’ll also pass a Quaker cemetery dating from 1760.